Lexichu/mr2av_repo/Readme.txt

 - Also thanks to SmilingFaces96 for requesting it, there is also a debugger that lets you view 4 locations in memory of your choosing.
 Get you that (up to) 16 bytes of voyeurism!
 - Item Viewer now reads item information from a text file.
 Saving me hundreds of lines of writing, and you... pretty much nothing.
 - Support for MR2DX! (but only the latest Steam release; pls support MR if you can, even if KTG are smelly xoxo)
-- Move Viewer is finally complete[?]
+- Move Viewer is finally complete!
 - Several fixes for previously unworking 0.621 provisional content, such as the Errantry Sale tickbox and the Shop Sale counter.

 ----------------